 -

-Once the first mixture is cooled, add the eggs and 1 cup of flour.
+Once the water, honey, butter and salt mixture is cooled, add the eggs and 1 cup of flour.
 Stir well.
-Add the yeast mixture to this bowl, and stir till combined.
-Drain the raisins with a sieve.
-Add 4 of the remaining cups of flour, the drained raisins and the spices: stir until you can’t stir with a spoon (will get too difficult), adding more flour as needed.
+Add the yeast mixture, and stir untill combined.
+Drain the raisins with a sieve and discard the liquid.
+Add the raisins along with 4 of the remaining cups of flour, and the cinnamon, allspice and nutmeg: stir until you can’t stir with a spoon (will get too difficult), adding more flour as needed.

 -